LispEngineer/stm-midi-poc1-sw/README.md

 this functionality:

 * Decode incoming MIDI
-* Create a single triangle wave tone based on last note on received
+* Synth:
+  * Triangle-wave only
+  * Velocity sensitive
+  * N note polyphony (set by `#define SYNTH_POLYPHONY`)
+  * Mixing is by clipping
+  * 32,000 Hz, 16-bit resolution
-* Output the tone to the Audio DAC used in this board
+* Output the mixed synth tone to the Audio DAC used in this board
 * Display on the PJRC ILI9341 SPI display
+* Display stuff on the serial UART at 460,800 8-N-1
+* Send MIDI
+* Mute and change the gain of the headphone amplifier

 ## Sizes